Technically-Possible/Notepads-/README.md

 ### Howdy This is my notepad project 🖖

-The aim of this project is to build a notpad application in as many laugaes as i can through my mine furloghed due to covid-19 <br /> <br />
+The aim of this project is to build a notepad application in as many languages as I can through my furloughed due to covid-19<br /> <br />

 ### - Languages Planed to be used to make a Notepad...